AbdallahMaherDev/CHAT-APP-CSS-IllUSTration-11/README.md

 🌟 Introduction

 Hello!
 I'm Abdallah Maher, and this is a solution to the "Results Summary Component" challenge from Frontend Mentor.
-This project is a simple yet elegant component that displays a user's test results in a visually appealing way.
+This project features a beautifully designed chat app interface created entirely with HTML & CSS, showcasing CSS illustration techniques.

 🚀 Features